Jeffchen54/KMP-Kemono-Downloader/README.md

 https://kemono.party/service/user/xxxxxx/post/xxx: Downloads specific artist work

-## Download information:
+## Important Download information:
-- There is currently no way to change download options without changing the code directly
-- All files will be downloaded in dynamically generated paths from a given download path
+- There are discord servers with up to 1 million posts, this will usually take overnight to a day to complete as well as needing a significant amount of memory.
+If you are downloading from other services, it will be much quicker than from discord due to the extra processing that is needed for discord content.

 ### Example
 1) User wants to download https://kemono.party/service/user/xxxxxx/post/xxx in path C:/user/contents/